Funny Farm (film): Production

-Screenwriter Jeffrey Boam said he "loved" the book.
+Screenwriter Jeffrey Boam said he "loved" the Jay Cronley book Funny Farm.
 "It was exactly the kind of movie I always wanted to write,” said Boam.
 “It needed a lot of work because it wasn’t told in the fashion that could be filmed, but I loved the idea of working with Chevy.
 He was a comedy hero of mine and still is.”

 Boam says the tone of the film changed from what he expected when director George Roy Hill signed.
 "George wanted to do a much classier version than I ever imagined it to be," said Boam.
 "I imagined it to be a little cruder, more low-brow humor, rougher and more like the movies Chevy was doing at the time, but George was a classy guy and he wasn’t going to do that.
 He does what he does.
 He made the movie classy, and I think a lot of Chevy’s fans were let down because it wasn’t as raucous and vulgar as they might have expected."

+Filming

+The movie was filmed between August and November 1987 on location in Vermont, mostly in Townshend, Vermont.
+The New York City apartment at the beginning of the movie is located at the Arthrop Building, 2211 Broadway.
+The house bought by Andy (Chase) and Elizabeth Farmer (Madolyn Smith) is on Fire Pond Road, Grafton, Vermont.